jax-ml/jax/docs/gpu_memory_allocation.rst

   amount preallocated can fix OOMs that occur when the JAX program starts.

 ``XLA_PYTHON_CLIENT_ALLOCATOR=platform``

-  This makes JAX allocate exactly what is needed on demand.
-This is very slow, so is not recommended for general use, but may be useful for debugging OOM failures.
+  This makes JAX allocate exactly what is needed on demand, and deallocate memory that is no longer needed (note that this is the only configuration that will deallocate GPU memory, instead of reusing it).
+This is very slow, so is not recommended for general use, but may be useful for running with the minimal possible GPU memory footprint or debugging OOM failures.

 Common causes of OOM failures